Architectural Emporium Kempston St, Liverpool

 Architect

 Xorlanyo joined Architectural Emporium in September 2022 after achieving a Distinction in his Master’s in Architecture from Liverpool John Moore’s University.
 He previously worked at the Lincolnshire-based practice Bowen Architects where he developed his skills as a young practitioner.
-Architecturally, he enjoys developing community driven playful architecture through a focus on architectural tectonics and an interest in adapting existing buildings with a carbon consious emphasis.
+Architecturally, he enjoys developing community driven playful architecture and has a keen interest in adapting existing buildings with a carbon conscious emphasis.

-Outside of the office, Xorlanyo enjoys playing and watching football, middle distance running, travelling through Europe, Africa and the Americas, experiencing new cultures through cooking and eating food from around the world.
+Outside of the office, Xorlanyo enjoys playing and watching football, long distance running, travelling through Europe, Africa and the Americas, experiencing new cultures through cooking and eating food from around the world.

 Sammy Evans